Woking: Cricket

 Pyrford Cricket Club was founded in 1858 and its main ground is Pear Park on Coldharbour Road.
 Westfield Saints Cricket Club was founded in 1875 and plays its home games at Greenmead near Mayford.

 Byfleet Cricket Club was founded in 1876 and has played its home games at the club ground in Parvis Road ever since.
-The first pavilion was constructed in around 1890 and the current brick building dates from 1979.
+The first pavilion was constructed around 1890, and the current brick building dates from 1979.
 The unusual dimensions of the ground means that, since 1922, it has had two narrow cricket squares, laid end-to-end, rather than a single full-width square.

 Woking and Horsell Cricket Club was founded in 1905 as Horsell Cricket Club.
-Initially it played its home games at the Vicarage field, but moved in 1923 to its current ground on Brewery Road.
+Initially, it played its home games at the Vicarage field, but moved in 1923 to its current ground on Brewery Road.
 The club adopted its current name in 1968.
 Old Woking Cricket Club was founded in 1962 and has played at its current ground, on Queen Elizabeth Way, since 1967.
 Previously known as Woking Remnants Cricket Club, it adopted its current name in 1997.

 Hockey

 Woking Hockey Club was founded in 1904.
-It is based at Goldsworth Park and its facilities include two AstroTurf pitches.
+It is based at Goldsworth Park, and its facilities include two AstroTurf pitches.
 The Hockey Museum opened in Butts Road in 2012 and moved to its current premises in the High Street in December 2017.

 Rugby

 Woking Rugby Football Club (R.F.C.) traces its origins to Vickers R.F.C., which was founded in Byfleet in 1931.
 Following the closure of the British Aerospace (BAe) works at Brooklands in the late 1980s, the club was reformed under its current name in 1990.
-Initially the club used the former BAe ground, but has played its home games at the Byfleet recreation ground since 1993.
+Initially, the club used the former BAe ground, but has played its home games at the Byfleet recreation ground since 1993.
 The Clubhouse is at the Camphill Social Club at West Byfleet.

 Notable buildings and landmarks

 War memorials

 Old Woking War Memorial was unveiled in November 1920 in St Peter's Churchyard.
 It takes the form of a Cornish granite wheel cross, decorated with Celtic-style tracery.
 There are two inscriptions on the base, one for each of the world wars, but no names are recorded on the memorial itself.

-Woking War Memorial was unveiled in Victoria Garden in May 1922 and was moved to its current location in Jubilee Square in 1975.
-It consists of a sandstone column, supporting a statue of a winged figure of Victory by the sculptor, Francis William Doyle Jones.
-The names of 520 people who died in the First World War are inscribed on the plinth and a dedication to those who died in the Second was added in April 1950.
+The Woking War Memorial was unveiled in Victoria Garden in May 1922 and moved to its current location in Jubilee Square in 1975.
+It consists of a sandstone column supporting a statue of a winged figure of Victory by the sculptor, Francis William Doyle Jones.
+The names of 520 people who died in the First World War are inscribed on the plinth, and a dedication to those who died in the Second was added in April 1950.

 Byfleet War Memorial takes the form of a stone cenotaph, supported on a brick plinth.
 It records the names of 72 people who died in the First World War and of 14 people who died in the Second.